SWE-agent/minimal-agent-tutorial/docs/index.md

     `findall` returns only what's inside the parentheses, not the surrounding markers.

+??? info "In production"
+    If you want to see how this is done in production, check out the [parse_action implementation in default.py](https://github.com/swe-agent/mini-swe-agent/blob/main/src/minisweagent/agents/default.py) in mini-swe-agent.

 ### Execute the action

 Now as for executing the action, it's actually very simple, we can just use python's `subprocess` module (or just `os.system`, though that's generally less recommended)